lorenzbr/cryptowatchR/README.md

 ## Introduction

-This R package provides an API wrapper for Cryptowatch.
-You can get prices and other information for cryptocurrencies and crypto exchanges.
+This R package provides a wrapper for the Cryptowatch API.
+You can get prices and other information about cryptocurrencies and crypto exchanges.
 Check [https://docs.cryptowat.ch/rest-api](https://docs.cryptowat.ch/rest-api) for a detailed documentation.
+The API is free of charge and does not require you to create an API key.
+For example, you can easily retrieve historical prices for all major cryptocurrencies.

 ## Installation